HomeSmartMesh/smart_home_3d_webapp/README.md

 # How to

-1. It is first required to create a user.json file with the user authorisation.
-If no user authorisation is already available, it is possible to create it by modifying the javascript and manually calling `hue.create_user()` once.
-This process has not been seemlessly integrated yet.
+1. Caution, this step is not user firendly: There is no automated way yet to retrive the user authorisation.
+It is first required to create a `./user.json` file with the user authorisation.
+Modify `main.js` to replace hue init with the create_user function :

+    `//hue.init();`

+    `hue.create_user();`

+After pressing the hue gateway button and loading the page, the use will be logged in the console.
+It is required to write it in the file `./user.json`

     {
         "username":"x-xXxXxXxXXXxxxxxxxxxX"
     }

-2. create your own home 3d model, with custom properties or edit the json file `./3d_models/home.gltf` to rename the hue field with theyour own hue lights names as known by the hue gateway.
+1. create your own home 3d model, with custom properties or edit the json file `./3d_models/home.gltf` to rename the hue field with theyour own hue lights names as known by the hue gateway.

 Example below :